Caring for Children’s Teeth

 - Protein (fish, chicken, lean meats)

-Our dedicated, experienced and caring team of pediatric dentists and hygienists are looking forward to rendering gentle, comprehensive dental care to your child.
-Please contact us for an appointment.
+Our dedicated, experienced and caring team of pediatric dentists and hygienists is looking forward to rendering gentle, comprehensive dental care to your child.
+Please call us at 212-355-2290 for an appointment.